CogStack/CogStack-NiFi/docs/security.md

 - certificate: `root-ca.pem`

 ### ELK stack
-For information on OpenDistro for Elasticsearch security features and their configuration please refer to [the official documentation](https://opendistro.github.io/for-elasticsearch/features/security.html).
+For information on OpenSearch for Elasticsearch security features and their configuration please refer to [the official documentation](https://opensearch.org/docs/latest/security-plugin/index/).

+We also provide as part of our deployment the native Elastisearch version since it is used across many organisations in production environments [documentation](ttps://www.elastic.co/).
+Please note that the deployment of native ES version requires different settings to be changed from the current repository state.

 # Generating ES + KIBANA CERTS

-#### Elasticsearch
+#### Elasticsearch Security Requirements

-ElasticSearch requires:
+Please pay attention to the following sections, the describe what is needed to secure each version of ES deployments(Opensearch/Native ES)
+### For OpenSearch
+ElasticSearch OpenSearch requires the following certifiates available in the [security](security/) folder:
+- `es_certificates/elasticsearch-1.pem`
+- `es_certificates/elasticsearch-1.key`
+- `es_certificates/elasticsearch-2.pem`
+- `es_certificates/elasticsearch-2.key`
-- `es-node1.pem`
+- `root-ca.key`
-- `es-node1.key`
+- `root-ca.pem`

-## For Elasticsearch
 We have to make sure to execute the following commands `bash ./create_es_nodecert.sh elasticsearch-1 && bash ./create_es_nodecert.sh elasticsearch-2` this will generate the certificates for both nodes, for both nodes make sure to generate the ADMIN authorization certificate by doing `bash ./create_es_admin_cert.sh`.

+The keystore/truststore certificates are also generated when creating the node certificates, these are used in the NiFi workflows.

+#### Generating users

+Please see the `security/opensearch` folder for the roles mappings and internal users for user data.
+You can also use the `create_es_users.sh` script for this.

+### For Elasticsearch Native

+ElasticSearch Native requires the following certificates, available in the [security](security/) folder:
+- `es_certificates/ca/ca.crt`
+- `es_certificates/ca/ca.key`
+- `es_certificates/elasticsearch/elasticsearch-1/http-elasticsearch-1.crt`
+- `es_certificates/elasticsearch/elasticsearch-1/http-elasticsearch-1.key`
+- `es_certificates/elasticsearch/elasticsearch-2/http-elasticsearch-2.crt`
+- `es_certificates/elasticsearch/elasticsearch-2/http-elasticsearch-2.key`

+To generate the above certificates all that is needed is to run the [`create_es_native_certs.sh`](security/create_es_native_certs.sh).

+#### Generating users

+You can generate some basic users by executing the [`create_es_native_credentials.sh`](security/create_es_native_credentials.sh) script, if you wish to add more users make sure to take a look at the official documentation on how to create roles and accounts.

-#### Kibana
+### Kibana (OpenDashboard)
-Kibana requires:
+Kibana OpenDashboard requires:
+- `admin.pem`
+- `admin-key.pem`
-- `kibana.pem`
+- `es_kibana_client.pem`
-- `kibana.key`
+- `es_kibana_client.key`

-Once generated, the files can be further referenced in `services/kibana/config/kibana.yml` and/or linked directly in the Docker compose file with services configuration.
+Once generated, the files can be further referenced in `services/kibana/config/kibana_opensearch.yml` and/or linked directly in the Docker compose file with services configuration.

+### Kibana

+- `es_certificates/elasticsearch-1/elasticsearch-1.crt`
+- `es_certificates/elasticsearch-1/elasticsearch-1.key`
+- `es_certificates/elasticsearch-2/elasticsearch-2.crt`
+- `es_certificates/elasticsearch-2/elasticsearch-2.crt`
+- `es_certificates/ca/ca.crt`

+These certificates are generates by the steps mentioned in the above Elasticsearch Native section.

 ## Users and roles in ElasticSearch